I know I do. We all have issues with authority, “the man,” or management.

 How you see management and their part in making the rules will inform your response to the rules and your comfort with ambiguity.

 How do you view rules?

 Think about how you view the rules of your work.
-These many be policies and procedures, local or standard operating procedures, arbitrary rulings that come out of someone’s authoritarian fantasy…Now think about how you respond to management when faced with these rules.
+These may be policies and procedures, local or standard operating procedures, or arbitrary rulings that come out of someone’s authoritarian fantasy…Now think about how you respond to management when faced with these rules.

 - What is your response?

 - How much control do you feel management has over the rules?

 - What role do you see management playing in those rules?

 - How does your manager respond to you when you question or challenge the rules?

 - How has your manager been able to change or adjust the rules?